Making Life at Home Beautiful

 Pool Pricing and the Typical Sales Process Details

-Here you will find information on “Base Pool Pricing” – The Typical Pool Sales Process – “Free Pool Design and Quote” – Real World Pool Pricing
+Here you will find information on “Base Pool Pricing” – The Typical Pool Sales Process – “Free Pool Design and Quote” – Real World Pool Cost

-*** BIG NOTE: The following information is very lengthy but it is here because it will answer a lot of the questions that I get a lot and that many of you are going to have.
-It also gives you a heads up on the processes that you are getting ready to endure or have already begun in your quest to get the best pool for your money.
+*** BIG NOTE: The following information is very lengthy and would not be here but is because it answers a lot of the questions that I get all of the time.
+It also gives you a heads up on the processes that you are getting ready to go through or have already begun in your quest to get the best pool for your money.

 Industry Wide “Base Pool Price” Explanation